 Section 910 of the FFDCA requires FDA to deny a premarket application if "there is a lack of a showing that permitting such tobacco product to be marketed would be appropriate for the protection of the public health."
 21 U.S.C. § 387j(c)(2)(A) (emphasis added).
-By its plain terms, an applicant's new products must be appropriate for the protection of the public health before they can be marketed.
-The fact that FDA may exercise its authority to require extensive postmarket information from a successful applicant,20 and can withdraw a marketing order or take other post-market action based on that information, cannot itself be a basis for granting a marketing order for a product that is not appropriate for the protection of the public health based on premarket information.
-Thus, as important as FDA's post-market authority is to protect the public health, the exercise of that authority is not a factor that FDA may consider in determining, in the first place, whether a product is appropriate for the protection of the public health.
+By its plain terms, an applicant has the burden of showing that its new products are appropriate for the protection of the public health before they can be marketed.
+The fact that FDA may exercise its authority to require extensive post-market information from a successful applicant, 18 and can withdraw a marketing order or take other post-market action based on that information, cannot itself be a basis for granting a marketing order for a product that is not appropriate for the protection of the public health based on premarket information.
+Thus, as important as FDA's post-market authority is to protect the public health, the exercise of that authority is not a factor that FDA may consider in determining, in the first place, if a product is appropriate for the protection of the public health.

 Moreover, the nation's experience with the public health consequences of flavored e-cigarettes demonstrates that the availability of post-market surveillance may not be sufficient to protect the public health in the absence of rigorous premarket review.
-Largely because of flavors, youth use of e-cigarettes quickly reached epidemic levels, increasing an astounding 78% in a single year (from 2017 to 2018) and catching FDA by surprise.21 In the words of then-Commissioner Gottlieb, "[w]hat I did not predict was that, in 2018, youth use of e-cigarettes...would become an epidemic."22 The lesson here is that by the time FDA determines that a new tobacco product has become a threat, substantial harm may already have occurred, and the patterns of addiction may be difficult to reverse.
-To sufficiently protect public health, the availability of post-market surveillance is not an adequate substitute for the rigorous premarket review mandated by Section 910.
+Largely because of flavors, youth use of e-cigarettes quickly reached epidemic levels, increasing an astounding 78% in a single year (from 2017)

-20 See 21 C.F.R. §§ 1114.39 & 1114.41.
+18 See 21 C.F.R. §§ 1114.39 & 1114.41.